tkhobbes43/react-portfolio/README.md

 ## Usage

-If you wanted to for this project repository, in the project directory, you can run:
+If you wanted to fork this project repository, in the project directory, you can run:

 ### `npm start`